Grow Your Own Teacher

 Step 1: Be accepted into a Kansas university’s education/licensure program and prepare a Plan of Study.

-Step 3: Submit your university transcript, plan of study, and a signed agreement form (page 6 and 7 of the program overview) with the application.
+Step 3: Submit your university transcript(s) and plan of study with the application.

 - To be eligible for funding in the fall semester, a completed application and a course of study must be submitted on/before June 1 in the school year funding is requested.